MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdiopendevregkey.md

 Open a <a href="https://msdn.microsoft.com/5f6fec1a-1134-4765-81be-9b50939e5e66">software key</a> for the device.

-For more information about a device's hardware and software keys, see <a href="https://msdn.microsoft.com/library/Ff549815(v=VS.85).aspx">Registry Trees and Keys for Devices and Drivers</a>.
+For more information about a device's hardware and software keys, see <a href="devinst.registry_trees_and_keys">Registry Trees and Keys for Devices and Drivers</a>.

 ### -param samDesired [in]